How High

 How High is a 2001 American stoner comedy film directed by Jesse Dylan in his feature directorial debut and written by Dustin Lee Abraham.
-The film follows two cannabis users who gain admission to Harvard University with the supernatural help of a deceased friend whose ashes were used to fertilize a marijuana plant.
+The film stars Method Man and Redman as two cannabis users who gain admission to Harvard University with the supernatural help of a deceased friend whose ashes were used to fertilize a marijuana plant.
+Obba Babatundé, Mike Epps, Jeffrey Jones, and Fred Willard also appear in supporting roles.

 Produced by Jersey Films and Native Pictures and distributed by Universal Pictures, How High was released on December 21, 2001.
 The film received generally negative reviews from critics, but later gained a cult following.
-A sequel, How High 2, was released in 2019.
+A television sequel, How High 2, was released in 2019.

 Plot

 Silas and Jamal are two underachieving stoners preparing to take their "THC" exam—a parody of the SAT and a reference to marijuana's active ingredient.
 Silas has a new strain of marijuana, grown using the ashes of his recently deceased friend Ivory.
 Jamal has a cigar but no weed, while Silas has weed but no cigar.
 They team up, smoke together, and discover that doing so summons Ivory's ghost, visible only to them.
 During the exam, Ivory gives them all the answers, allowing them to score perfect results.

 Several colleges offer them scholarships, but none seem interesting until the Chancellor of Harvard, under pressure to increase minority enrollment, convinces them to attend.
 Once at Harvard, they meet Bart, the snobbish rowing team captain; his girlfriend Lauren; their silent, thieving friend known as I Need Money; and their roommates Jeffrey and Tuan.
 Dean Carl Cain informs them they must maintain a minimum 2.0 GPA to remain enrolled.

 Jamal joins the rowing team to compete with Bart, while Silas signs up for botany to refine his marijuana-growing skills.
 Both also take black history.
 With Ivory's help, they easily pass all their classes.
 Silas develops a romantic relationship with Lauren, and Jamal begins dating Jamie, the daughter of the U.S. vice president.

 As the semester goes on, their disruptive antics—pranks and petty theft—anger Bart, Jeffrey (who's pledging a final club), and Dean Carl Cain.
 Things unravel after a raucous Halloween party when Gerald, a volunteer campus officer whose bike was destroyed by I Need Money, steals and smokes the Ivory plant, cutting off their access to Ivory's ghost.